microsoft/FHIR-Converter/docs/how-to-guides/setup-convert-service.md

 ## 1. Deploy FHIR converter service in Azure

-To deploy your FHIR converter service in Azure using the MCR artifact, see [Deployment options to setup FHIR converter service in Azure](deployment-options.md).
+To deploy your FHIR converter service in Azure using the MCR artifact, see [Deployment options to set up FHIR converter service in Azure](deployment-options.md).

 ## 2. Configure FHIR converter service settings

-The quickstart version of the deployment options will setup your service with the default configuration, which is ideal for testing or initial setup.
+The quickstart version of the deployment options will set up your service with the default configuration, which is ideal for testing or initial setup.
 To learn more about the various options available to customize your service to meet your needs, and to configure the settings of your FHIR converter service in Azure, see [Configure FHIR converter service settings](configuration-settings.md).

 ## 3. [Optional] Configure custom Liquid templates